vladikr/logsviewer/README.md

 ## Import logs

 The service consumes compressed must-gathers.
-This is the entry point for any operaion.
+This is the entry point for any operation.
 Head to the `Import` tab in the logsviewer UI to upload the logs.